tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 Add user parameters for all events.
 The parameters will be added in the user_data object in the payload.

 They are:
-- write in Google Cloud Firestore every time they change --overrides latest update
+- wrote in Google Cloud Firestore every time they change --overrides latest update
-- read and sent to BigQuery with the current parameter status --overrides every update
+- readed and sent to BigQuery with the current parameter status --overrides every update

 Please note: if a parameter has the same name as another, it can override or be overridden depending on where it was set.